2022 Honda CRF250F Owner Review

 Comparing the CRF250F to other bikes

 The CRF230F and the TTR230 are very similar to each other.
 2019 was the last year for the CRF230F, so you would be looking for a used one.
-The TTR230 is still available new as a 2023 model.
+The TTR230 is still available new as a 2024 model.
 The CRF230F only has an oil screen (no oil filter), but the TTR230 has an oil strainer and oil filter.
 You would likely need to change the oil more frequently on the Honda.
 Both of these bikes are lighter than the CRF250F.
 I recently sat on a new TTR230, and it felt smaller than the CRF250F.
 The CRF230F and the TTR230 both use carburetors, have a front disc brake, rear drum brake, are air-cooled and have non-adjustable suspension except for rear spring-preload.
 Both should be extremely reliable and simple to maintain.
 Both are about the most basic dirt bike you can buy.

-The TTR230 has a seat height of 870 mm (34.3 in), curb mass is 114 kg (251 lbs) with a fuel capacity of 8 l).
-The TTR230 lists new for $5399 CAD for 2023 (up $300 over 2022) + fees (one local BC dealer wants $990 in fees; another wants $1588; both are outrageous amounts for this bike) + taxes and has only a 90-day warranty.
-For 2024, the price jumps to $5699 CAD + fees + taxes (= $8171 CAD at one dealer).
+The TTR230 has a seat height of 870 mm (34.3 in), curb mass is 114 kg (251 lbs) with a fuel capacity of 8 L).
+The TTR230 price has increased significantly over the last few years.
+The MSRP in Canada was $5199 in 2022, $5399 in 2023, and now in 2024 it's $5699 plus fees and taxes.
+On top of that, it only comes with a 90-day warranty.
+One local BC dealer wants $990 in fees; another wants $1588; both are outrageous amounts for this bike.
 This bike has become over-priced, especially with the outrageously high dealer fees.
-Unless you can find a deal somewhere, I would not recommend buying a new one; the value is not there.
+Unless you can find a deal somewhere or Yamaha offers a good rebate, I would not recommend buying a new one; I don't think the value is there compared to the competition.
+The 2025 TTR230 has been announced in Canada at the same MSRP as the 2024 model.
+I don't think there are any changes for the 2025 model.

 Last Words